Visit our knowledge base to learn more or get in touch with support.

 We will get the excitement going by activating the Aux System.
 Set Aux System> Emit to Continuously.
 Set Type to Same as Main.
 To make the Aux Particles stronger, set Aux System> Opacity to 100.

-Now let's roughen up the animation a bit and make it look more like each particle is emitting a heavy trail.
-We'll do this by giving the Aux Particles some initial, random, velocity.
+To make it look more like each particle is emitting a heavy trail, give the Aux Particles some initial, random, velocity.
 Set Aux System>Velocity to 10.
-Hit RAM preview: